Addlestone & Weybridge Town F.C.

-Addlestone & Weybridge Town F.C. was a football club in Addlestone, England which extended its name from Addlestone F.C. in 1980.
-The club's senior team reached the quarter-finals of the FA Vase twice and the first round of the FA Cup once, where they came back from 0–2 down at Brentford to force a 2–2 draw.
-They lost the replay 0–2.
-In 1985, the club ceased due to lack of money and the greater success of rival clubs.
-The last match took place against Waterlooville at home on 27 April 1985.
-The team played in an all red kit.
+Addlestone & Weybridge Town Football Club, was an association football club based in Addlestone, England.
+Originally known as Addlestone Football Club, the club adopted its current name in 1980, reflecting a broader community identity.

+The senior team reached quarter-finals of FA Vase twice and the first round of FA Cup once, where they came back from 0–2 down at Brentford to force a 2–2 draw.
+They lost the replay 2–0.

+In 1985, the club ceased due to financial difficulties and the greater success of rival clubs.
+The club played their last match on 27 April against Waterlooville.
+The team used to play in all-red kit.

 History

-Addlestone F.C. was formed in April 1885 by Thomas Weeding and Frederick Darling, local football enthusiasts and played their games at Crockford Park.
-In early 1892 the club was suspended by the Surrey FA for spectator hooliganism.
-In season 1892–93 the club won the Surrey Village Competition.
-In 1895 the club had grown large enough to enter the North West Surrey League and with it entry into the Surrey Senior Cup where they were outclassed 9–0 by shorter-lived Weybridge F.C..
+Addlestone Football Club was formed in April 1885 by local football enthusiasts, Thomas Weeding and Frederick Darling.
+They played their games at Crockford Park.
+In early 1892 the club was suspended by the Surrey FA due to spectator hooliganism.
+In 1892–93 season the club won the Surrey Village Competition.

+In 1895 the club had grown large enough to enter the North West Surrey League, also granting them entry into the Surrey Senior Cup where they were outclassed 9–0 by shorter-lived Weybridge.
 The best finish for the club in this league was third in season 1904–05.
 The year 1906 saw a mass walkout of the committee and an acute financial crisis almost ending the club — it disbanded for a short period of time.
 It reformed for season 1908–09 and joined Division Two of the Surrey Junior League.

 After the First World War the club joined the Surrey Intermediate League.
 In 1922 the club finished runners up to Chertsey Town and appeared in the Surrey Senior Cup final the year after.
 That success encouraged the club to move into the Surrey Senior League for the 1924–25 season.
 For the first time the club entered the FA Amateur Cup, losing to local rivals Egham Town and the FA Cup, defeating Weybridge in their first match 4–0 but losing the next 6–1 to Thornycroft Athletic.
 A bottom-of-the-table finish in 1931 forced the club to rejoin the Surrey Intermediate League.

 Shortly after the end of World War II the club rejoined the Surrey Senior League.
 In the early 1950s the club was offered, freehold, an orchard in Liberty Lane, completed with the help of a loan from the FA, and remained there until the club folded in 1985.
 In 1954–55 the club entered the Parthenon League achieving a mid-table finish.
 Added travelling proved too much for many players so the club went back to the Surrey Senior League two seasons later.
 In 1959–60 the team finished runners-up to Chertsey Town.
 The season after, the club won the title, this time with one point more than Croydon Amateurs and Chertsey Town as well as winning the Surrey Charity Cup.